ibexa/documentation-developer/docs/pim/pim_guide.md

 ##### Simplified presentation of PIM-related blocks and views

-Enabling Remote PIM impacts a number of application views and blocks, such as Product view, Product list, Catalog and Product Collection.
-They are simplified, for example, they do not include thumbnails and other assets, or refer to URL aliases.
+Enabling Remote PIM impacts a number of application views and blocks, such as Product view, Product list, Catalog and Product Collection. they're simplified, for example, they do not include thumbnails and other assets, or refer to URL aliases.
 You can customize them by extending the default implementation.

 ##### Limited HTTP Caching

-In the context of remote PIM, it is impossible to use [content-aware HTTP caching](content_aware_cache.md) with `ibexa_http_cache_tag_relation_ids`.
+In the context of remote PIM, it's impossible to use [content-aware HTTP caching](content_aware_cache.md) with `ibexa_http_cache_tag_relation_ids`.

 ## How to get started